TomLiDev/Oda-Nobunagav1/README.md

 - Who: Who Oda Nobunaga was, what kind of personality he was, what he is known for, what is unusual about him.
 - When: The key miletsones of Nobunagas life and stages of his story, as well as dates for key events.
 - What: The particularly notable things Nobunaga did, events, battles, alliances, marriages etc.
-- Historical Impact: The lasting effects of his life, what he laid the foundation for any events which would not have happened without him.
+- Historical Impact: The lasting effects of his life, what he laid the foundation for, and any events which would not have happened without him.

 ### User Stories